gracejacobson/gracejacobson.github.io/_posts/2022-10-20-Mitochondrial-Eve.md

 {: .centertext}

 # What are some misconceptions about mitochondrial eve?
-- m**itochondrial Eve was the first human woman**: Many human women from before eve existed, although they do not have an unbroken line through daughters.
+- **mitochondrial Eve was the first human woman**: Many human women from before eve existed, although they do not have an unbroken line through daughters.
 - **contemporary women of mitochondrial Eve do not have descendants**: the mitochondrial lineage ends when a woman dies with no daughters.
 There could be men today who are descended from eve's contemporaries but did not receive their mtDNA.
 - **mitochondrial Eve as a singular person**: if an individual has their mitochondrial DNA sequenced and the mutation rate indicates a much older ancestor, then mitochondrial Eve changes.
 Mitochondrial Eve is a concept, not a sole individual.